sipostudent/Bug-Issue-Tracker/README.md

 #### Template Style

-Opted for a neutral style template with a sketched type design to project a more industrial look to the application which was acheived via use of [Bootswatch](https://bootswatch.com "Bootswatch Official Site") framework for the theme and standard [Bootstrap](https://getbootstrap.com/ "Bootstrap Official Site") for the UI components base.
+Opted for a neutral style template with a sketched type design to project a more industrial look to the application got achieved via the use of [Bootswatch](https://bootswatch.com "Bootswatch Official Site") framework for the theme and standard [Bootstrap](https://getbootstrap.com/ "Bootstrap Official Site") for the UI components base.

 #### Navigation

 - A navigation bar takes up space and a fixed one even more.
-That being the case, and that there is a lot of content to display in the form of tickets, etc., I deemed it not necessary to fix the navigation as there was no real advantage.
+Due to a lot of content on display in the form of tickets, etc., I deemed it not necessary to adjust the navigation as there was no real advantage.

 #### Colour Scheme